Deltares-research/urbanwb/docs/urbanwb_overview.rst

       (without measure) other than total paved roof area.
 All calculations performed on single element are related to area without measure.
 Area with measure is separately dealt with in the measure module.
 Please refer to the "FAQ" for more information.
+    * The flux from reservoir A to reservoir B (e.g. infiltration) is limited within a frame of thinking from three aspects: a. how much water (storage) is available to transfer b. how much space is left in receiving reservoir B to accommodate the water c.
+What is the constrained transport capacity between
+      A and B.

 Model components
 ----------------